Anderson College of Nursing

 - Present current immunization records (including Hepatitis B series).
 (An administrative clinical “unsatisfactory” grade will be issued to any student who fails to submit these requirements on time).

-- Demonstrate proof of CPR certification, nursing student liability insurance (purchased through the ACON approved vendor), tuberculosis testing (PPD) results, and OSHA updates.
+- Demonstrate proof of CPR certification, nursing student liability insurance (purchased through the ACONHP approved vendor), tuberculosis testing (PPD) results, and OSHA updates.

 - Undergo an initial drug screening prior to beginning classes.